2rm-robotics/robomap3-rt/meta-external/meta-ros/README.md

   recipes relying on opencv need to activate the DISTRO\_FEATURE opengl.

-  rosbridge-library depends on python-six, which is provided in meta-python since a36869c700bed940f7f0aa4b9703ae630dc84eac@meta-openembedded.

 ## INSTALLATION ##

   The repository contains a layer for ROS that builds on top of the